AdrianLC/sublime-text-virtualenv/README.md

 #### Creating a virtualenv

-Choose `Virtualenv: New`, type a destination path and select a python binary.
+Choose `Virtualenv: New` (or `Virtualenv: New (venv)` for built-in virtualenv), type a destination path and select a python binary.
 The new virtualenv will be activated automatically.

 #### Deleting a virtualenv